Article 1 - Organization

 Article 10 - Notice

-Any notice required under these bylaws shall be deemed delivered when deposited in the United States mail with names and addresses as they appear in the records of the Co-op.
+Any notice required under these bylaws shall be deemed delivered when deposited in the United States mail with names and physical addresses, or sent via e-mail to the e-mail address as they appear in the records of the Co-op.

 10.2 Waiver of Notice: